How Much Sleep Do Children Need?

 How much sleep do children need?

-You can determine how much sleep your child should be getting by looking at the average requirements for their age and by observing how they behave during the day.
+You can also work out how much sleep children need by observing how they behave during the day.
 If they’re having trouble falling asleep, struggling to wake up and are fussy or cranky in the afternoon, it may because they’re not getting the sleep their body needs.
 A longer daytime nap or earlier bedtime could be considered.

 Learn about which Nature's Own product may be appropriate for you.SEE THE PRODUCTS HERE

 Signs and symptoms of menopause and how to manage them

 When a woman approaches menopause her production of female hormones by the ovaries starts to slow...

 Benefits of brain teasers for memory